-Regardless of your service offerings, you can benefit from specializing.
-Freelance writers, graphic designers, virtual assistants and even social media managers are able to niche.
-That may mean working with a specific type of person or on a specific type of project.
-The possibilities are endless.
+Regardless of your freelance service offerings — you can benefit from specializing.
+Freelance writers, bloggers, graphic designers, virtual assistants, even social media managers are able to niche down.
+That may mean working with a specific type of person or on a specific type of project, but the possibilities are endless.
 And the reasons behind getting specific are plentiful.

-You are always up-to-date on your industry of choice.
+3. You are always up-to-date in your industry of choice.

 If you are writing about health and wellness news day after day, you know exactly what is going on without a lot of further research and legwork.
 That means a better product for your clients and a higher rate on your time investment.

-A better product equals better ROI for your client equals happy customer.
+A better product equals better ROI for your client equals happy customers.
 Happy customers are return customers.